 Addy detects anomalies in the following operational categories:

 The Anomalies page displays the total number of anomalies for the selected time interval and details about each detected anomaly.
 The following sections show you what information you can learn from anomalies.

-The Timeline chart provides a summary of detected anomalies (y-axis) over time (x-axis) for the selected time interval.
-Each bar in the chart represents the total number of concurrent, active anomalies that were detected during a specific time period.
-Look for the tallest bar to determine when the most anomalies occurred in the time interval.
+The Timeline chart displays the total number of detected anomalies over time for the selected time interval.
+Each horizontal bar in the chart represents a single anomaly, so you can view the duration of each anomaly.
+Look for the tallest stack of bars to determine when the most anomalies occurred in the time interval.
 The total number of anomalies dynamically updates when you filter anomalies.

 Click and drag across an area on the chart (which will become highlighted in green) to zoom in on a specific time range.
 The time interval in the Discover or Command appliance dynamically updates to match the new time range in the chart, and details about each anomaly that was detected in that time range are displayed below the chart.

 Each anomaly provides detailed information about the type of issue that occurred, when the issue occurred, and the source of the issue.
 Individual anomalies are listed below the Timeline chart, and they are sorted by their start time.
 The most recent anomaly is listed first.

 The following figure shows you what type of information is provided within an individual anomaly:

 - The title includes the anomalous metric and the device or application name that is the cause of the anomaly.
 Click the title to share an anomaly.